micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/add_microros_config/index.md

 ## Workspace set-up

-We're going to create the Micro-ROS workspace, to do so, we will execute the following commands on a console:
+As a first thing, we're going to create a Micro-ROS workspace.
+To do so, we will execute the following commands on a console:

 ```
 source /opt/ros/$ROS_DISTRO/setup.bash